HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Implementation Details

+To apply our head swapping pipeline in the wild, We employ an image segmentation method PaddleSeg~\cite{liu2021paddleseg} to cut the source head and source body, and achieve a seamless head swapping by our HS-Diffusion.
+Then we paste the head swapping result onto the background of the source body image, where the missing background region is inpainted by a SOTA inpainting method LaMa~\cite{suvorov2021resolution}.
+As shown in Fig.~\ref{fig:wild}, the pose and size of human heads are various, so one's neck region is hard to fit other heads.
+Benefiting from that our semantic-mixing LDM can adaptively generate the transition region (i.e., the neck region and the covered region) to stitch the source head and source body seamlessly, we achieve photo-realistic head swapping in the wild.
+It has important implications for a variety of applications in commercial and entertainment scenarios, such as occupational photos composition and cosplay.

-\section{Implementation details}
+\section{Implementation Details}

-\subsection{Training details}
+\subsection{Training Details}

 To land the diffusion process into the latent space, we first finetune the autoencoder~\cite{esser2021taming}~(i.e., VQGAN) pretrained on OpenImages~\cite{kuznetsova2020open} with our half-body SHHQ dataset.
-Secondly, based on the well-trained VQGAN, we train the semantic-guided latent diffusion model~(SG-LDM) with the proposed head-cover augmentation strategy as shown in the Fig.~3 of the main paper.
-In addition, we train the semantic layout generator $G_{layout}$ with the head-cover augmentation and removing the neck region of input layout.
-We provide the training and inference details in~\Cref{tab:time}, where the SG-LDM and VQGAN are trained on 8 Nvidia V100 GPUs, and the $G_{layout}$ is trained on a single Nvidia V100 GPU.
+Secondly, based on the well-trained VQGAN, we train the latent diffusion model~(LDM) with the proposed head-cover augmentation as shown in the Fig.~\ref{fig:train_process}.
+In addition, we train the $G_{layout}$ with head-cover augmentation and removing the neck region of input layout.
+We provide the training and inference details in Fig.~\ref{tab:time}, where the LDM and VQGAN are trained on 8 Nvidia V100 GPUs, and $G_{layout}$ is trained on a single Nvidia V100 GPU.
 Since the semantic layout can be directly resized by nearest neighbor interpolation without side effects, we only train the $G_{layout}$ with our half-body SHHQ256 dataset which can be used for head swapping on half-body SHHQ512.
-The inference time is averaged by the models' inference time on the test dataset with 50 DDIM~\cite{song2020denoising} steps.
+The inference time is averaged by the models' total inference time on the test dataset with 50 DDIM~\cite{song2020denoising} steps.

 The introduced human parsing method SCHP~\cite{li2020self} can obtain the semantic layouts of half-body images.
 The layout includes 20 classes: \textit{background}, \textit{hat}, \textit{hair}, \textit{glove}, \textit{sunglasses}, \textit{upper-clothes}, \textit{dress}, \textit{coat}, \textit{socks}, \textit{pants}, \textit{skin}, \textit{scarf}, \textit{skirt}, \textit{face}, \textit{left-arm}, \textit{right-arm}, \textit{left-leg}, \textit{right-leg}, \textit{left-shoe}, \textit{right-shoe}.
 We define the \textit{hat}, \textit{hair}, \textit{sunglasses} and \textit{face} as the head region, the \textit{glove}, \textit{upper-clothes}, \textit{dress}, \textit{coat}, \textit{socks}, \textit{pants}, \textit{scarf}, \textit{skirt}, \textit{left-arm}, \textit{right-arm}, \textit{left-leg}, \textit{right-leg}, \textit{left-shoe} and \textit{right-shoe} as the body region.